 storage & freezing

-- Freezer: If you want to freeze the cookie dough, do not fill or roll them.
+If you want to freeze the cookie dough, do not fill or roll them.
 Instead, indent the center of the ball then freeze them until solid.
-Once solid, store them in an airtight container with parchment in between layers if stacking for up to 3 months.
-When you are ready to bake them, roll them in the turbinado sugar, fill them with the apple butter, then bake right away!
+Once solid, store them in an airtight container with parchment in between layers, for 3 months.

 You can find it in the jams/jelly aisle in any grocery store.
 If your store doesn't have any, I bought a jar of Musselman's on Amazon!